trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of ``NONE`` or ``KERBEROS``.
-When using the default value of ``NONE``, Kerberos authentication is disabled and no other properties need to be configured.
+When using the default value of ``NONE``, Kerberos authentication is disabled, and no other properties need to be configured.

 When set to ``KERBEROS``, the Hive connector authenticates to HDFS using